BootsnAll Travel Network

 Friday, June 8th, 2007

 When you drive into Ajijic there is a sign that says “Riviera Alta.”
-You might think it means the OLD Riviera since aside from the dozen Mexicans that live in this town all you see here are ex-pat ...
+You might think it means the OLD Riviera since aside from the dozen Mexicans that live in this town all you see here ...
 [Continue reading this entry]

 Guest Entry: Jazzy-Fizzle